kuzmatech/kuzmatech-text-parser/README.md

 <script type="text/javascript" src="parser.js"></script>

 <script>
-  KZMPARSER.render('#Example Text Here \n We can even -render -a list .')
+  KZMPARSER.render('#Example Text Here \n We can even\n -render\n - a list .')
 <script>
 ```

+The above code would render

+# Example Text Here
+We can even
+- render
+- a list